novus-alex/novus-alex/README.md

 Hello!
-I'm Alex, a hobbyist programmer from CPGE-PCSI in France.
-Here yopu can find all my projects I worked on!
+I'm Alex, a hobbyist programmer in France.
+Here you can find all my projects I worked on!

 <details>
       <summary> Statistics </summary>